Francisco Lopes Suasso: Background and early life

 After being expelled from the Iberian Peninsula, most of the Sephardic Jews settled in trading cities such as London and Antwerp.
-By the late sixteenth century they were arriving in Amsterdam and The Hague.
-The Lopes Suassos were a rich old Sephardic family of Marranos, or Jews who had been forced to convert to Christianity under pressure from the Portuguese Inquisition, but once in Amsterdam they openly returned to their true religion, Judaism.
+By the late sixteenth century during the Dutch Golden Age they were arriving in Amsterdam and The Hague.
+The Lopes Suassos were a wealthy old Sephardic family of Marranos, or Jews who had been forced to convert to Christianity under pressure from the Portuguese Inquisition, but once in Amsterdam they openly returned to their true religion, Judaism.

-Suasso was born in Amsterdam, the eldest son of the banker Antonio Lopes Suasso (1614–1685), also known as Isaac Israel Suasso, by his marriage to Violenta de Pinto, a member of another rich old Sephardic family.
+Suasso was born in Amsterdam, the eldest son of the merchant/banker Antonio Lopes Suasso (1614–1685), also known as Isaac Israel Suasso, by his marriage in 1654 to Rachel (Violenta) de Pinto, a member of another rich old Sephardic family.
 His father, who had himself been born in Bordeaux, was one of the richest and most famous Portuguese-Jewish merchants in the Amsterdam of his day.
+He lived at Jodenbreestraat and Groenburgwal trading on Málaga and Hamburg.
 The date of Francisco's birth, probably between 1657 and 1660, is uncertain.

 He had four sisters, Ribca (1655–1695), Rachel (1659–1685), Elisheba (1663–1746) and Esther (1669–1679), as well as a younger brother, Jacob, who died young.

 The family retained a sense of belonging to Spain, and on 3 January 1676 Suasso's father received from Charles II of Spain the title of Baron d'Avernas le Gras in recognition of his diplomatic services.
 The title was drawn from a seigneurie owned by Suasso in the Duchy of Brabant named Avernas le Gras.
 He also had a good relationship with the Stadtholders, and the banking house of Suasso often supported them financially.